ShyenShah/ICT-302-Template/content/posts/Learning report for Module 2.md

 ---

 This week we learned about Markdown language.
 It is similar to HTML but not quite as I leanred this from expermenting with the code in GitHub.
 The learning outcome for this week was "I can find and use resources for self-directed learning
 " as we used writen lectures and other websites to figure out how to add pages and content to our Hugo webiste.
+We also learned how to link another page onto hour home page as well as add a picture onto our webpage.